Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/configuration/simulation/nodes/network_examples.rst

 ``Network Examples``
 ====================

 The below examples demonstrate how to configure different types of network in PrimAITE.
-They examples all have network topology diagrams.
+These examples all have network topology diagrams.
 Each rectangle represents a single Node, with the hostname inside of the rectangle.
-Physical inks are represented by lines between two nodes.
+Physical links are represented by lines between two nodes.
 At each end of the line is the network interface number on the node the link is connected to.
-Where the network interface is alsoa  layer-3 device, the label also contains the ip address and subnet mask in CIDR format (``<ip address>/<no mask bits>``).
+Where the network interface is also a  layer-3 device, the label also contains the ip address and subnet mask in CIDR format (``<ip address>/<no mask bits>``).
 All network diagrams on this page use the following node type colour key: